dreamcatcher-tech/network/Inbox/2024-04-02 1009 inducting a reply with no fs change.md

 Ideally we would add to the pool atomically.

 Exe might have to definitely commit, since no way to safely add to the pool without creating a duplicate, at the small cost of an extra commit beyond being able to pool.

+Every queue message:
+- has a definition of done, which can be used to determine if this job is still relevant

+Must detect:
+- check if we are a duplicate
+- do our job atomically
+- if fail, repeat the check and the job attempt
+- exit by either completing the atomic task, or by detecting duplication So the definition of job done, should be all around commits to a pid, and the io.json file status.
+Has the object of interest been included in the iojson object in a valid commit - this is the point we can stop trying.